AlexOnorati/Quiz/README.md

 # QuizAndroidApp
-This assignment is an App that has a list of quiz questions that you can answer and will tell you if you are correct.
+This App was a class assignment this app has a list of quiz questions that you can answer and will tell you if you are correct.